 When someone completes a task or project you delegated, show genuine appreciation and point out specific things they did right or well.

-If you delegate well, you can increase trust and commitment with your employees while improving productivity and making sure the right people are performing the tasks that best suit them.
+If you delegate well, you can increase trust and commitment with your employees, improve productivity, and make sure the right people are performing the tasks that best suit them.

 So don’t be afraid to pass the baton.
-It might take some practice to become a great delegator, but if you work at it, you’ll all go farther.
+It might take some practice to become a great delegator, but if you work at it, you’ll all go further.